ragnarroshan/UiPath-Email_Automation_send_email/Readme.md

 #### Set Authentication:

-You need to authenticate the email sending by providing your username (Gmail address) and password in the Properties panel under the Username and Password sections.
+You need to authentiate the email sending by providing your username (Gmail address) and password in the Properties panel under the Username and Password sections.

 ### Save and Run the Workflow: